AaronPeng920/GenreNet/README.md

 ```python
 python train.py -m model_name -c config_file
 ```
-`model_name` specifies the name of the model to be trained, default to `genrenet`. `config_file` specifies the config file that matches the model.
+`model_name` specifies the name of the model to be trained, default to `rolenet`. `config_file` specifies the config file that matches the model.